raghurama123/ExcitedStatesQM8/README.md

 The data was used in our first application of machine learning modeling of excited state properties across chemical space.

 _Electronic spectra from TDDFT and machine learning in chemical space_
 Raghunathan Ramakrishnan, Mia Hartmann, Enrico Tapavicza, O. Anatole von Lilienfeld
-J. Chem.
-Phys.
-143, 084111 (2015)
+Journal of Chemical Physics, 143 (2015) 084111 (1-8).
 [https://doi.org/10.1063/1.4928757](https://doi.org/10.1063/1.4928757)